Blatzar/scraping-tutorial/disguising_your_scraper.md

 <h3>Response handling algorithms</h3>

 A session class is an object available in many libraries.
-This thing is like a house for your outgoing and incoming responses.
+This thing is like a house for your outgoing requests and incoming responses.
 A well written library has a session class that even accounts for appropriate cookie handling.
-Meaning, if you ever send a request to a site you need not need to worry about the cookies of that site for the next site you visit.
+Meaning, if you ever send a request to a site you need not need to worry about the cookie of that site for the next site you visit.

 No matter how cool session classes may be, at the end of the day, they are mere objects.
 That means, you, as a user can easily change what is within it.
-(This may require a high understanding of the library and the language)
+(This may require a high understanding of the library and the language.)

 This is done through inheritance.
-You inherit a session class and modify what's within.
+You inherit a session class and modify whats within.

 For example: